fuadahmed-ie/Asthma-Diagnosis-Prediction/README.md

-# Project Name: Asthma Diagnosis Prediction with Different ML Algorithms
+# Project Name: Breast Cancer Prediction

 ## Introduction

-This project aims to gain insights into the factors influencing asthma and develop robust predictive models to aid in its diagnosis and management.
+This project aims to predict whether an instance of a breast tumor is benign or malignant.

 ## Notebook Summary